 UCO Candle Lantern

-Battery-operated lanterns always seem to die when you need them most.
+Battery-operated lanterns always seem to die when you need them the most.
 Kick it old-school with this reliable aluminum candle lantern from UCO.
 Its rugged, collapsible construction makes it easy to fit into any camp box, and its spring-loaded tube keeps pushing the candle upward for a consistent flame as long as 12 hours.
-Plus, it does double duty as a bug repellent when loaded with a citronella candle.
+Plus, it pulls double-duty as a bug repellent when loaded with a citronella candle.

 Best Traditional Camp Lamp